-CBSE toppers achieve perfect or near-perfect scores.
-Since CBSE exams for Class 10th and 12th are out of 500 (for five main subjects), a perfect score is 500/500, indicating 100% in each subject.
+CBSE toppers are often known for scoring exceptionally high marks in the board examinations.
+Since CBSE exams for Class 10th and 12th are out of 500 (for the five main subjects), a perfect 500/500 means the student has scored 100% in each subject.
 Even those who do not achieve perfection usually score above 99% overall, meaning 495 or more out of 500.
 Generally, CBSE Class 10 toppers and Class 12 CBSE toppers score above 95% in every individual subject.

 This Story also Contains

 Even though good marks seem important, they are not the only thing that matters.
 All the pressure and competition can be harmful, so CBSE stopped making official lists of top-ranked students.
-Schools still make their lists, but those just show the best students in that school, not the whole country.
+Schools still compile their lists, but these only show the best students in that school, not the whole country.
 Still, these school lists can give students a rough idea of how well the top students do in CBSE exams.

 Also, a total of 1692794 students appeared for the CBSE Class 12 exams.
 The overall pass percentage was 88.39%, with boys achieving a pass percentage of 85.70% and girls achieving a pass percentage of 91.64%.

-The CBSE (Central Board of Secondary Education) has discontinued the practice of releasing official merit lists or announcing CBSE toppers.
+The CBSE has discontinued the practice of releasing official merit lists or announcing CBSE toppers.
 This change was implemented to reduce unhealthy competition among students.
 However, we can still get an idea of high-achieving scores from previous years.

 Unofficial Toppers: While CBSE doesn't officially declare toppers, many schools and media outlets compile lists of high-scoring students based on the information they receive.
 These lists can give you a general idea of the kind of marks that are considered top scores.